Yandex Cloud

 7. Under Storage groups, select the disk type and number of storage groups that determines the total amount of storage.

-8. Under Network, configure network settings:
+8. Under Network, configure the network:

 Warning